Skip to main content

 Alternatively, you can also build the modules from source and run them without Docker, in which case you can skip the CLI and only compile the modules:

-cargo build --release --bin default-pbs
+cargo build --release --bin commit-boost-pbs

-cargo build --release --bin signer-module
+cargo build --release --bin commit-boost-signer